Public help needed to resolve Whakatāne Boxing Day injury inquiry

 Whakatāne police need the public’s help after a woman was injured during a Gorge Rd incident in the early hours of Boxing Day.

-“Investigators are working to establish the circumstances of what occurred and initial enquiries suggest the parties were known to each other.
+“Investigators are working to establish the circumstances of what occurred and initial inquiries suggest the parties were known to each other.

 “Police do not believe there is an ongoing risk to the public,” the spokesperson said.